stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Safeguard-Interrelationships.md

 ___

-## CIS v8.0 Safeguard 4.1: Establish and Maintain a Secure Configuration Process
+## Safeguard 4.1: Establish and Maintain a Secure Configuration Process

 **Dependencies:** 2.01